wp-plugins/related-youtube-videos/readme.txt

 1. The widget backend for customizing the video request.

 == Changelog ==

+= 1.4.6 =
+* New attribute added: author="{YouTube Username}" will only show videos from that very YT user.

 = 1.4.5 =
 * New attribute added: lang="", e.g. lang="en".
 Inserting a two-letter language code should restricts the videos to that very language.